- Agile Leadership Development

 When I am at conferences or events being run using Open Space Technology (learn more about attendee driven conferences), people often ask me “should I propose a open space session?”
 As we get into the discussion I tend to ask the same core questions:

 Open Space is one of my favorite types of conferences.
 I was under the impression that most people in the agile, coaching, and leadership communities knew what Open Space was.
 I was wrong.
 Many have never experienced it.

 I gave a presentation at the Scrum Gathering in Phoenix AZ about the historic context of Agile and Scrum, and where we are headed next.
-While agile practices like Scrum and XP are fairly mainstream in software companies, Agile as a mindset is still in the early adopter phase
+While agile practices like Scrum and XP are fairly mainstream in software companies, Agile as a mindset is still in the

 I had invested years of my life in a ground up, large-scale agile adoption.
 The early years of the adoption seemed to go at breakneck speed.
 Teams were adopting scrum with great success.
 People were feeling more engaged, products were getting better, and the company was benefiting.
 And then it felt like we hit a wall.
 Despite

 Fist of Five Voting is a deceivingly simple process you can use to check-in, learn, gain consensus, and/or vote to understand where people stand on an issue or idea.
 I say deceivingly, because there is so much more you can learn about what is really happening in a team if you are paying attention.